The HTTP 405 status code means a server doesn’t support the requested HTTP method.

 Allow header indicating supported HTTP methods.

 Note that some firewalls and network ACLs might disable particular HTTP methods for increased security.
-OWASP recommends disabling the HTTP TRACE method because it can be used for the “Cross-Site Tracing (XST)” attack.
+The OWASP recommends disabling the HTTP TRACE method because it can be used for the “Cross-Site Tracing (XST)” attack.

 As of today, there are 9 available HTTP methods:

 HTTP/1.0 and HTTP/1.1 defined LINK and UNLINK HTTP methods, but they never gained wide adoption.
 Roughly speaking, LINK is an equivalent of a hyperlink in the HTTP realm, while UNLINK is for removing relations established by LINK.